Vipaswi/Gymlatro/README.md

 Press ▶️ to run it, or export to Android via Project > Export.

 ✅ Note: No dependencies or assets need to be installed — everything is included.
+However, to export the game to a different format, all asset paths must be included (otherwise there *will* be export errors).

 ### 🧩 Scenes